 Take your lunch hour

 Get creative during your lunch hour—it’s better for boosting productivity in the long run.
-Do some light stretching, do a yoga flow, eat something healthy or call a close friend.
+Do some light stretching, take your dog for a long walk or catch up with a close friend.

 Rest your eyes

-Get up and stretch or take a short walk to rest your eyes from your computer screen.
+Look away from the screens to rest your eyes from time to time.
 Experts recommend every 15 minutes or so.

 Create a closing time ritual

 Whether you’re running a remote team or a member of one, I’d love to know your thoughts—this is new territory for all of us!
-Connect with me at email@example.com or https://www.linkedin.com/in/scottyelton/
+Connect with me at Austin.Herrington@windstream.com through LinkedIn.

 Enter your business location zip code below for business solutions in your area.